arcosuc3m/clang-contracts/README.md

 Also, these features may be added to improve the quality of the implementation (not required by the TS):
-- Conditional expressions that are part of contract attributes may be assumed to be true, even if the build mode is off (as if `__builtin_assume()` was specified).
 - Static evaluation of contracts (if possible).

 ## Authors